the-magnificents/sphinx-elearning/README.md

 .\venv38\Scripts\activate
 ```

-3. Go to `./docs` directory and compile
+3. Go to `./docs` and compile

 ```
 make hmtl
 ```

+For more on creating you own Sphinx projects visit the [official documentation](https://docs.readthedocs.io/en/stable/intro/getting-started-with-sphinx.html)